UCSD-ECEMAE-148/winter-2025-final-project-team-10/README.md

 Pathfinder was envisioned as an autonomous vehicle designed to provide assistance to search and rescue personnel in remote environments.
 - Navigate GPS waypoints
 - Identify humans in need
-- Generate a map for first responders to use in rescue missions
+- Generate a map for first responders to use in rescue missions.

 <hr>